 This appendix provides technical guidance, in the form of questions and answers, on transition to a new Presidential term or Presidential administration as it may affect the Senior Executive Service (SES).
-This material supplements the information in other parts of the Transition Guidance.
+This material supplements the information in other parts of the transition guidance.
+The questions and answers are organized as follows: